University of Lincoln: 21st century

 With another change of name to the University of Lincoln in October 2001, the university moved its main campus from Hull to Lincoln in 2002.

-Queen Elizabeth II opened the university's main Lincoln campus, the first new city-centre campus built in the UK for several decades.
-Over £375 million has been invested at Brayford Pool, transforming a city-centre brownfield site, revitalising the area and attracting investment from the retail, leisure and property sectors.
-Economists estimate that the university has created at least 3,000 new jobs in Lincoln and generates more than £250 million a year for the local economy – doubling previous local economic growth rates.

 On 28 October 2004, the National Centre for Food Manufacturing at Holbeach was reopened by John Hayes, Member of Parliament for South Holland and the Deepings, after redevelopment as a specialist food-science technology park.
 The consolidation involved the University of Lincoln acquiring the Leicester-based De Montfort University's schools in Lincolnshire: the Lincoln School of Art in uphill Lincoln, and the Lincolnshire School of Agriculture's sites at Riseholme, Caythorpe and Holbeach.
 Caythorpe was later closed and its activities moved to Riseholme.
 Courses held in Grimsby were also moved to Lincoln at that time.

 Through the late 1990s, the university's sites in Hull were scaled down as the focus shifted towards Lincoln.
 In 2001 this process took a step further when it was decided to move the administrative headquarters and management to Lincoln and to sell the Cottingham Road campus in Hull, the former main campus, to its neighbour, the University of Hull.
 The site now houses the Hull York Medical School.
 Until 2012 the university maintained a smaller campus, the Derek Crothall Building, in Hull city centre.
 Another campus and student halls in Beverley Road, Hull, were also sold for redevelopment.

 In 2012 all agricultural further education provisions were transferred from Riseholme College to Bishop Burton College.
-Bishop Burton College has now moved into a new, purpose-built site at the Lincolnshire Showground with only limited use of the Riseholme Campus which has now mainly reverted to the University of Lincoln from 2021 onwards.
+Bishop Burton College has now moved into a new, purpose-built site at the Lincolnshire Showground with only limited use of the Riseholme Campus which from 2021 has mainly reverted to the University of Lincoln.
 Development of the site has not been decided but the university has purchased the recently vacated Lawress Hall a former training, conferencing and wedding venue on an adjacent site which was formerly owned by the Government.

 March 2021 saw the new Lincoln Medical School open in time for the 2021/2022 academic year.
-The building, on the Brayfood Pool campus, features lecture theatres, trainee observation theatres and a library dedicated to medical research, allied health care, pharmacy, chemistry and biology textbooks.
+The building, on the Brayford Pool campus, features lecture theatres, trainee observation theatres and a library dedicated to medical research, allied health care, pharmacy, chemistry and biology textbooks.
 It is run as a partnership with the University of Nottingham Medical School.

 Organisation and administration

-Colleges and departments
+Academic Colleges and schools

-The University of Lincoln is structured as a college-based system, with each college headed by a pro vice chancellor.
-There are four colleges of study, each comprising schools, institutes and research centres.
+The University of Lincoln is structured as a college and school-based system.
+There are two colleges (changed from four on 1 August 2023) involved in research and teaching, each headed by a pro-vice-chancellor: